 Apple-iOS-Security

-Understanding iOS Versions, Security Updates, and When to Upgrade
+Understanding iOS Versions, Security Updates, and When to Upgrade.

 If you’re confused about which iOS version your iPhone should be running, you’re not alone.
 Apple’s approach to software updates has become increasingly complex, and it’s not always obvious whether your device is still secure or when you need to think about upgrading.